aeversme/cloud-challenge-python-etl/README.md

 automatically to Simple Notification Service, alerting subscribers (me, in this case) of the success or failure of this process.

-An EC2 instance runs an open-source copy of Redash, which performs a daily scan of the DynamoDB table shortly at 12:10 UTC.
+An EC2 instance runs an open-source copy of Redash, which performs a daily scan of the DynamoDB table shortly after 12:10 UTC.
 The dashboard produced in Redash can then be refreshed for visualization of the latest data.

 All infrastructure is provisioned using Terraform, and a GitHub Actions workflow updates the infrastructure with every push to this repository.